 However, there’s little evidence that detox diets actually remove toxins from the body.
 Indeed, the kidneys and liver effectively filter and eliminate most ingested toxins

 And the Cleveland Clinic notes that while there may be some useful vitamins and minerals in juices, much of the benefits of these vegetables and fruits is in the skin, which is normally discarded.
 If you make your own juices, you could include these, but a well-balanced diet will give you the same effect.

 You will find the same advice on WebMD:

 As for detoxification, your liver already does that.
-There is no medical evidence that fasting or “cleansing” diets actually rid the body of any toxins not otherwise discarded in bodily waste.
+There is no medical evidence that medical alert systems actually rid the body of any toxins not otherwise discarded in bodily waste.

 Your body is not “full of toxins.”
 When it is, your liver and kidneys are designed to handle those “toxins” and will do so far better than anything someone tries to sell you.

 Your colon is fine and does not deserve to be regularly “cleansed.”
 Colonics have been around since the early 1900’s (maybe earlier) and the fact that they are still being used is only evidence of the gullibility of humans.